$L$-theory Characteristic Classes: Lg -theory Characteristic Classes and Bundle Lifting Problem

 \begin{lemma} The Hurewicz map $h:\pi_{4k+1}(\LL^s)\rightarrow H_{4k+1}(\LL^s,\ZZ)$ is an injection onto a direct summand. \end{lemma}

-We define the $4*$-degree integral class before the $(4*+1)$-degree $\ZZ/2$ class.
+We will define the $4*$-degree integral class before the $(4*+1)$-degree $\ZZ/2$ class.

-Different from $\LL^q$, the space $\LL^s$ is not connected.
-Denote the $k$-th component by $\LL^s_k$.
-Notice that the $0$-cells of $\LL^s_k$ are just $0$-dimensional Poincar\'e symmetric chains with the $0$-th homology of rank $k$.
+It is different from $\LL^q$ that the space $\LL^s$ is not connected.
+Denote the $t$-th component by $\LL^s_t$.
+Notice that the $0$-cells of $\LL^s_t$ are just $0$-dimensional Poincar\'e symmetric chains with the $0$-th homology of rank $t$.

 Let $M$ be a $\ZZ$ or $\ZZ/2^l$ manifold with a map $f:M\rightarrow \LL^s$ and let $\mathcal{C}_f$ be the associated presheaf of symmetric chains.
 Define

 It is immediate that the product formula holds, i.e.,